 Ka maumahara tonu tātou ki a rātou.

-Many of the coastwatchers who served during the Second World War are ineligible for medallic recognition from the New Zealand Defence Force, because they never formally enlisted.
 Online Cenotaph has made the decision to include coastwatchers, both locals and those from the New Zealand Post and Telegraph Department in the Online Cenotaph Database.
 If you know of a Coastwatcher who isn't on Online Cenotaph you can fill in this form or contact us and we can create a record.

 Coastwatchers - Operation Pacific